Multi-scale Modeling of the Electro-viscoelasticity of Charged Polymers in Combined Flow and Electric Fields: Electro-viscoelasticity of a polymer melt in the continuum limit

 where the storage and loss moduli can be defined as

 Finally, the shift in phase between the strain and stress is defined as

-meaning that the constant electric field does not affect the phase angle shift for the linear regime.
-When comparing the results to \cite{huo_electric_2020}, a PMMA melt under constant $E_2$ fields during SAOS testing also showed that the electric fields for various temperatures do not cause a phase shift in the linear regime with the electric field.
+meaning that a constant electric field does not affect the phase angle shift for the linear regime.
+These findings align with recent experimental results, which demonstrated that PMMA melts exhibit no phase shift under constant $E_2$ fields during SAOS experiments within the linear regime across various temperatures.\cite{huo_electric_2020} It should be noted that the current continuum model is not designed to predict non-linear shear responses and, therefore, is not intended to characterize the full spectrum of shear amplitudes observed experimentally.